itucsdb1609/itucsdb1609/docs/user/member5.rst

    :alt: Explore page
    :align: center

-   You can see the hashtags left side of the page.
+   Explore page.

 .. figure:: member5_hashtags.png
    :scale: 80 %
    :alt: Hashtags ordered by date
    :align: center

-   When you click on a hashtag, you will see the all photos which has that hashtag.
+   You can see the hashtags left side of the page.

 .. figure:: member5_hashtagsphotos.png
    :scale: 80 %
    :alt: See all photos with a hashtag
    :align: center

+   When you click on a hashtag, you will see the all photos which has that hashtag.

 Editing Favourite Books in Your Profile Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^